alexleun/llm-translate-notebook/README.md

 # llm-translate-notebook
-Notebook for Translate text, epub and PDF file from English to Chinese.
+Jupyter Notebook for Translate text, epub and PDF file from English to Chinese.
+Translation using GPU + CPU combine.